kamilazdybal/being-an-academic/README.md

 > *(...) you can always work with readers inclined to say, I don’t agree.
 > What you can’t survive are readers who shrug and say, I don’t care.*

+I have a physical copy of this book, if you live in the same town you can contact me 😉

 - [📖 *On Being a Scientist: A Guide to Responsible Conduct in Research*, National Academy of Sciences](https://nap.nationalacademies.org/catalog/12192/on-being-a-scientist-a-guide-to-responsible-conduct-in)

 - [📖 *Scientific Integrity: Text and Cases in Responsible Conduct of Research*, Francis L. Macrina](https://www.amazon.com/Scientific-Integrity-Responsible-Conduct-Research/dp/1555816614)